 You can compare plan groups using Segmentation.
 To compare two plan groups, navigate to a chart and click New Segment.

 Once you have created and selected two plan groups, you can compare them in the chart.
-In the example below, we can see that the MRR from annual plans is larger the MRR from monthly plans.
+In the example below, we can see that the MRR from annual plans is larger than MRR from monthly plans.

 Smart plan groups